Soushi888/cours/snippets/js/scripts/5-TypeScript/2-types.md

 This allows you to define an object type where the properties are dynamic and can be accessed using a string key.
 It's a way to define a loose typing for the object properties, and it's commonly used when working with JSON data or any kind of dynamic data coming from external sources.

-## Type inheritance
+## Type Combination

-TypeScript supports type inheritance, which means that you can create a new type that is based on an existing type.
+TypeScript supports type combination, which means that you can create a new type that is based on an existing type.
 For example:

 ```typescript
 type Person = {